mxcl/PromiseKit/README.md

 PromiseKit is a thoughtful and complete implementation of promises for any platform with a `swiftc`, it has *excellent* Objective-C bridging and *delightful* specializations for iOS, macOS, tvOS and watchOS.
+It is a top-100 pod used in many of the most popular apps in the world.

 # Quick Start